emgeier/artanywhere/design.document.md

 ![Screen Shot 2023-05-17 at 11 10 49 AM](https://github.com/emgeier/nss-capstone/assets/115035002/920f0692-3332-4f5c-8b20-a2f3616119ab)

 ![Screen Shot 2023-05-17 at 10 51 30 AM](https://github.com/emgeier/nss-capstone/assets/115035002/f29aa36a-0441-44fe-96d5-7dbee4dfb20e)

 The details section will appear in response to a search.
 Recommendations should be incorporated in that section as well, just below search results.
+Note: this page became too cluttered from a UX prespective during implementation and features and functions moved to other pages or streamlined.
 #### Artists Page
 ![Screen Shot 2023-05-17 at 10 58 10 AM](https://github.com/emgeier/nss-capstone/assets/115035002/9cf185a8-f8cd-4c67-bf0e-3247f61f7ddd)

 This page is primarily for finding more information about known artists and discovering similar artists.
 Would be connection point for artists.

 #### Wishlists Page